Defining success as an INFJ

-Did you keep up with the 2018 winter Olympics?
-I'll admit I didn't.
-I did see the news stories about who won gold, though, and who was supposed to win but didn't.
-In a session with my coach the other day I had an epiphany about the Olympics—and life.
+Do you keep up with the Olympics when they happen?
+I'll admit I don’t.
+I usually see the news stories about who won gold, though, and who was supposed to win but didn't.
+In a session with my coach recently I had an epiphany about the Olympics—and life.
 (Side note: Yes!
 I have a coach, too.)

 How do INFJs define success?

 INFJs typically have a non-traditional definition of success, especially if you consider that most people equate success with fame and fortune.
 Here's what I found online:

 Hollywood ending?
 Popularity?
 Prosperity?